-Fighting for the Rights of Injured Georgia Workers
+Fighting for the Legal Rights of Injured Workers in Albany and Throughout Georgia

 Put Our Law Firm's Over 33 Years of Legal Experience to Work For Your Case!

-If you or a loved one is injured in a work-related accident, contact the Macon, Georgia Workers’ Compensation Attorneys at Montlick and Associates, Attorneys at Law.
-For over 33 years, our law firm has assisted thousands of injured clients across Georgia.
+If you have been injured in a workplace accident, you may be able to seek workers’ compensation benefits to cover a portion of your losses or file a personal injury action against the party responsible for your injuries.
+The Albany Workers’ Compensation Attorneys at Montlick and Associates, Attorneys at Law, have assisted thousands of injured workers.
 We offer you a free case review to explain your legal rights and the actions necessary to obtain compensation.

 No matter where you are located, our attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.